 You can browse the workshop schedule and register for a workshop through our Events calendar.
 On the Events page, click on the workshop title to find a description and registration information for the workshop.
 For Zoom workshops, click on the embedded link to register.
 When you complete your registration, you will automatically receive the Zoom meeting link via email.

 In order to best serve all students, we ask for your courtesy:

 - Arrive on time.
 Log into the workshop a few minutes before the listed start time.
-Because the workshop exercises build on one another, we request that you stay for the full 75-minute duration.
+Because the workshop exercises build on one another, we request that you stay for the full duration.